Turntablism

 John Oswald described the art: "A phonograph in the hands of a 'hiphop/scratch' artist who plays a record like an electronic washboard with a phonographic needle as a plectrum, produces sounds which are unique and not reproduced—the record player becomes a musical instrument."
 Some turntablists use turntable techniques like beat mixing/matching, scratching, and beat juggling.
 Some turntablists seek to have themselves recognized as traditional musicians capable of interacting and improvising with other performers.
-Depending on the records and tracks selected by the DJ and their turntablist style (e.g., hip hop music), a turntablist can create rhythmic accompaniment, percussion breaks, basslines or beat loops, atmospheric "pads", "stabs" of sudden chords or interwoven melodic lines.
+Depending on the records and tracks selected by the DJ and their turntablist style (e.g., hip-hop), a turntablist can create rhythmic accompaniment, percussion breaks, basslines or beat loops, atmospheric "pads", "stabs" of sudden chords or interwoven melodic lines.

 The underground movement of turntablism has also emerged to focus on the skills of the DJ.
-In the 2010s, there are turntablism competitions, where turntablists demonstrate advanced beat juggling and scratching skills.
+In the 2010s, there were turntablism competitions, where turntablists demonstrate advanced beat juggling and scratching skills.

 History

 Precursors

 The use of the turntable as a musical instrument has its roots dating back to the 1930s, 1940s, and 1950s when musique concrète composers did experiments with audio equipment.
 Experimental composers (such as John Cage, Halim El-Dabh, and Pierre Schaeffer) used them to sample and create music that was entirely produced by the turntable.
 Cage's Imaginary Landscape No. 1 (1939) is composed for two variable speed turntables, frequency recordings, muted piano and cymbal.
 Edgard Varèse experimented with turntables even earlier in 1930, though he never formally produced any works using them.
-Though this school of thought and practice is not directly linked to the 1970s–2010 definition of turntablism within hip hop and DJ culture, it has had an influence on modern experimental sonic/artists such as Christian Marclay, Janek Schaefer, Otomo Yoshihide, Philip Jeck, and Maria Chavez.
-Turntablism as it is known today, however, did not surface until the advent of hip hop in the 1970s.
+Though this school of thought and practice is not directly linked to the 1970s–2010 definition of turntablism within hip-hop and DJ culture, it has had an influence on modern experimental sonic/artists such as Christian Marclay, Janek Schaefer, Otomo Yoshihide, Philip Jeck, and Maria Chavez.
+Turntablism as it is known today, however, did not surface until the advent of hip-hop in the 1970s.

 Examples of turntable effects can also be found on popular records produced in the 1960s and 1970s.
 This was most prominent in Jamaican dub music of the 1960s, among deejays in the Jamaican sound system culture.
-Dub music introduced the techniques of mixing and scratching vinyl, which Jamaican immigrants introduced to American hip hop culture in the early 1970s.
+Dub music introduced the techniques of mixing and scratching vinyl, which Jamaican immigrants introduced to American hip-hop culture in the early 1970s.
 Beyond dub music, Creedence Clearwater Revival's 1968 self-titled debut album features a backspin effect in the song "Walk on the Water".

 Sid Wilson of Slipknot operating direct-drive turntables at Mayhem Festival in 2008.